A Handbook for Members of the OMERS Plan

 Returning to work after retirement

-it is past November 30th of the year you turn age 71;
+it is past November 30th of the year you turn age 71; or

 you specifically elect to continue receiving your pension and not re-enrol.